A Complete Guide to Google Search Console

 How to check your crawl status & errors

-The crawl status of your site refers to how to Googlebot performs when it goes to search your site.
+The crawl status of your site refers to how the Googlebot performs when it goes to search your site.
 So this goes back to that robots.txt file.
 If there is an error with that file in any way, then there will be crawl errors!
 And this is a big problem that needs to be resolved quickly.

 So under the Crawl tab in Search Console, the first 2 options are Crawl Errors and Crawl Stats.
 You need to check on these each month to make sure everything is running properly!
 If your site is being crawled daily/weekly, then you are in the clear and you can go back to blogging.